S0M3V3RM1N/S0M3V3RM1N/README.md

 # 🕸️ S0M3V3RM1N

-> Scraping beneath the surface, mapping the unseen, speaking in packets.

-This space is where I log my study of security, the protocols beneath the noise, and the places most overlook.
+This space is where I log my study of cybersecurity.
+I'm focused on landing my first dedicated role.

 ---

 ### 🧭 Areas of Curiosity
-- 🔍 Systems, secrets, and how things fall apart (and how to prevent)
+- 🔍 Systems and understanding what's underneath the hood
-- 🧠 Pattern recognition, protocol behavior, entropy in motion
+- 🧠 Pattern recognition, protocol behavior, offsec
 - 🧰 CTFs and practical security theory (HackTheBox: `S0M3V3RM1N`)
 - 📻 Radios and understanding how data flows through the ether
 - 🔵 Blue team operations and threat analysis